brianshumate/vaultron/README.md

   * [Who?](#who)
   * [Special Thanks](#special-thanks)

 ![Diagram of a Vaultron cluster with integrated storage flavor](https://github.com/brianshumate/vaultron/blob/master/share/vaultron-raft-flavor.png?raw=true)

 _Diagram of a Vaultron cluster with integrated storage (Raft) flavor_

 ## What?

-**Vaultron** uses [Terraform](https://www.terraform.io/) (version 0.12.0+ required) to build a tiny cluster of [Consul](https://www.consul.io/)-backed and highly-available [Vault](https://www.vaultproject.io/) servers for development, evaluation, and issue reproduction on [Docker](https://www.docker.com/).
+**Vaultron** uses [Terraform](https://www.terraform.io/) (version 0.12.0+ required) to build a tiny cluster of highly-available [Vault](https://www.vaultproject.io/) servers for development, evaluation, and issue reproduction on [Docker](https://www.docker.com/).

 > **NOTE**: While every effort is made to document Vaultron here in this file, you should **always consult the [official Vault documentation](https://www.vaultproject.io/docs/)** and **[Learn resources](https://learn.hashicorp.com/vault/) for the latest and complete documentation on using Vault itself**.

 ## Why?

-It's a reasonably useful Vault & Consul environment deployed on your macOS or Linux computer _in a about 1 minute_.
+It's a reasonably useful Vault environment deployed on your macOS or Linux computer _in a about 1 minute_.

 Some of the more popular uses of Vaultron are: